apache/accumulo-testing/README.md

         ./bin/accumulo-testing rw-yarn 5 Image.xml

-This command will create an application in YARN and exit when test is completed.
+This command will create an application in YARN and exit when all containers for the test have started.
 While its running, you can view logs for each random walker using the YARN resource manager.
-The YARN application can be killed at any time using `ctrl-c` or via the resource manager.
+The YARN application can be killed at any time using the YARN resource manager or command line tool.

 [modules]: core/src/main/resources/randomwalk/modules
 [image]: core/src/main/resources/randomwalk/modules/Image.xml